Your Mind is Now an Ocean

 Pilar Corrias is pleased to present a group exhibition of works by Koo Jeong A, Ragna Bley, Keren Cytter, Sophie von Hellermann, Manuel Mathieu, Mary Ramsden, Rachel Rose, and Julião Sarmento.

 Tapping into the history of the ocean as an image of the sublime and the unconscious, Your Mind is Now an Ocean brings together a range of artworks that evoke the ebb and flow of the tides, rivers, seas and beaches, offering a spectrum of seductive blues in which to lose oneself.
 At the heart of the exhibition is Keren Cytter’s short film Ocean (2014), a dreamlike arrangement of seemingly unconnected narratives.
 Cytter’s film begins with a modest family dinner that starts peacefully before descending into a furious squabble.
 We then meet a Hispanic couple, and a chorus of lovers on a beach rolling around beside a fire; as the film progresses the narrator seems to suggest that the ocean offers a kind of relief or alternative to everyday turmoil.
+The video depicts a world where characters’ consciousnesses intermingle with the environment, their moods and thoughts as unpredictable as the sea.
 The film concludes with a shot of the beach on a calm day, accompanied by the phrase, ‘your mind is now an ocean’.